 How can we finally rid healthcare of the fax machine?

+Farzad Mostashari, the healthcare policy coordinator who succeeded David Blumenthal in the Obama administration, had one key takeaway from his time in the White House.
 To get rid of fax machines in healthcare, we must outlaw faxing in healthcare.
 He believes that if the government intervenes and gives the fax machine an expiration date in healthcare, doctors will have no choice but to rely on secure HIPAA compliant email instead.

 “I think if we want to kill the fax, we need to schedule a funeral,” Farzad Mostashari said.
 “I think you need a pull and you also need a push."

 Turns out we were one step ahead of Farzad - we already held a wake for the fax machine at our Paubox SECURE conference. https://www.youtube.com/watch?v=E1lR3xOxk0s Now in the Trump administration, we have Donald Rucker running the ONC (Office of the National Coordinator for Health Information Technology).
 Rucker believes that better-designed electronic records will help data transfer more freely in the long run.
 He also cited a new provision in the 21st Century Cures Act that "requires electronic records to exchange data with other records in a way that requires 'no special effort.'"
 What "no special effort" means is to be determined.
 We'll have to wait and see if the Trump administration's approach to building better-designed electronic records will eliminate fax machines once and for all.
 Until then, join us when we say, "No more faxes!"
 With faster and easy alternatives like secure HIPAA compliant email, the fax machine's time has come and gone.

 Every Friday we'll bring you the most important news from Paubox.
 Our aim is to make you smarter, faster.